 Increased incidences of gut permeability and leaky gut occur in kidney disease.
 This can also increase the production of toxic bacteria further fueling inflammation.

-Cranberries reduce inflammation and may also promote the production of healthy bacteria that can heal the intestinal lining.
 Cranberry improved an impaired intestinal barrier in rats with leaky gut.
 These mice also produced Akkermansia sp, a bacteria that protects the intestinal barrier.

 Coconut Water

-Coconut water can break down kidney stones.
+Coconut water can break down kidney stones with its high citrate content.
 Rats given coconut water had fewer incidences of kidney stones.
-No studies have linked better kidney function to coconut water.

-Coconut water is a hydrating drink that provides essential nutrients and antioxidants.
-It is high in potassium.
+It is very high in potassium.
 Those with mineral restrictions may need to avoid this product.

 Lemon Juice